neotree/analytics/README.md

 ## merge-data.R

 This is the main script to be run.
-It has some things which should be edited on to run it on your system.
 It calls the other scripts in this directory.

+It has some things which should be edited on to run it on your system:
 * Working directory
 * Path to json files
 * Old json files (i.e. those previously processed)